ehtick/Metalama.Samples/examples/comparison/Metalama.Samples.Comparison4/README.md

 Therefore, we chose the following design:

 - The `EqualityMemberAttribute` class will have an `Order` property, which can be set manually.
 Its default value will be 1000.
-- When two members have the same order, we order them by _processing cost_, based on hard-coded rules.
+- When two members have the same order, we order them by _execution cost_, based on hard-coded rules that specify, for instance, that it's cheaper to compare two `int` than two `string`.
 The cost will be returned by the `GetCost` method of the `EqualityMemberAttribute` class.

 [!metalama-file EqualityMemberAttribute.cs marker="Ordering"]